 Encourages Parties to actively implement, and nationally disseminate, the multiple guidances on how to reduce waterbird mortality as listed in Appendix 1 of Resolution 6.12 and also in Resolution 7.6 concerning seabird bycatch, 6.4 concerning risk of look-alike shooting, non-native species, and lead gunshot, and 6.11 concerning renewable energy impacts, and feed-back experiences in their triennial national reports.

+Urges Parties and other Range States and Encourages other stakeholders to mitigate the possible impact of drought and to facilitate the recovery of the affected populations by adequate site and game management measures and Requests the Parties to cooperate with each other in the implementation of emergency measures and submit available information to the Secretariat on the impact of drought on populations listed in AEWA Table 1 (i.e. data concerning possible decreased breeding success and/or survival) and the implementation of short, medium and long-term emergency measures and to consider developing a drought response plan for waterbirds.

 Urges Parties and Encourages stakeholders, both in prior planning and post-project appraisal phases of interventions to reduce mortality, make explicit the methods used to evaluate project cost-effectiveness, the degree of success achieved, and problems encountered and resolved (using guidance in document AEWA/MOP 7.34), to publish these assessments in order to learn lessons from experience and help build an international body of good practice important both for AEWA as well as delivery of anticipated targets under the Post-2020 Global Biodiversity Framework.